 An introduction for sole traders to the short version of the Self Employment page of the Self Assessment tax return in FreeAgent

-This article provides a summary of the short version of 'Self Employment' page of the Self Assessment tax return and the relevant information required to complete it if you're a sole trader.
+This article provides a summary of the short version of the 'Self Employment' page of the Self Assessment tax return and the relevant information required to complete it if you're a sole trader.

 If you're not sure whether any of these figures are correct, particularly the ones that you can edit, speak to an accountant or HMRC, or see HMRC's guidance on the short and long versions of these pages.